 Before a sleep study can be ordered, you must first have a consultation with either one of our sleep specialists.
-During the consultation the doctor will review your sleep concerns, symptoms, and past medical history.
-Based upon this analysis, the doctor will decide if a sleep study is necessary for diagnosis and treatment.
+During the consultation, the doctor will review your sleep concerns, symptoms, and past medical history.
+Based on this analysis, the doctor will decide if a sleep study is necessary for diagnosis and treatment.

 If a sleep study is ordered, our office will arrange a time for you to come to the lab.
 Upon arriving you will be greeted by our friendly staff of night technicians, who will show you to your room.
 You will be allowed time to relax and get comfortable.
 Before bedtime, your technician will apply electrodes with tape or paste.
 These will be applied to your scalp, face, chest, and legs.
 The electrodes will monitor brain waves, muscle movement, and your heart rhythm.